baiondatainc/text2cypher-gemma-2-9b-it-finetuned-2024v1/README.md

 ## License

-This project includes components governed by the Gemma License.
+This model uses or builds upon components released under the Gemma License.
-See [GEMMA_LICENSE](./GEMMA_LICENSE) for full terms.
+A full copy of the license is included [here](./GEMMA_LICENSE).